vonglasow/atoum-documentation/source/en/cookbooks/hook.inc.rst

       }
    }

-Le code ci-dessous suppose que vos tests unitaires sont dans des fichiers ayant l'extension ``.php`` et dans des répertoires dont le chemin contient ``/Tests/Units/``.
+The code below assumes that your unit tests are in files with the extension ``.php`` and directories path contains ``/ Tests/Units``.
 If this is not your case, you will need to modify the script depending on your context.

 .. note::
    In the example above, the test files must include atoum for the hook works.